Skill Demand Index

 Jobs Analyzed

-Most employers want E-commerce Marketing at architect level, not just familiarity.
+Most employers want E-commerce Marketing at lead-level proficiency, not surface awareness.

 Overview